 Likewise, take Netflix.
 The online video streaming giant is one of the most beloved and differentiated brands, especially among Millenials.
 Why?
 Because, like the other brands we discussed earlier, Netflix delivers on its category table stake, which in its case is original, high-quality content.
 One would expect that there is a strong correlation among high-quality and premium price, exclusivity, and distance.
 Netflix, though, is perceived as quite the opposite.
 BAV’s data shows that the brand is believed to stand for good value, fun, and sociableness.
 By bridging two seemingly opposing thoughts, Netflix creates tension, and harness the energy created by it.

-What works for IKEA, Patagonia, Netflix, and Chipotle could work for your brand too.
+What works for IKEA, Patagonia, and Netflix could work for your brand too.
 Start by determining your category’s table stakes.
 For that, you can purchase BAV’s data or create your own.
 If you are a grocery chain, then you must deliver on value.
 If you are an airline company, then you must deliver on reliability.
 If you are a premium car manufacturer, then you must deliver on luxury.
 Yet, don’t stop there.
 Instead, try to find an attribute that is negatively correlated with the category norm.
 Focusing too much on value could make a grocery chain look dull.
 So, add a bit fun into the mix, and you become Trader Joe’s.
 Focusing too much on reliability could make an airline look inhuman.
 So, add a bit humaneness and friendliness, and you become Southwest Airlines.
 And finally, focusing too much on luxury could make an automobile brand look delicate.
 So, add a bit ruggedness into the mix, and you become Range Rover.

 What if you don’t have data and can’t afford to conduct research?
 Our second method will address that situation.
 Stay tuned.
 And if you liked this article, feel free to share it with your colleagues.